deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 Vemik earned some rolled eyes and a grin she tried very hard not to show.
 “You certainly think highly of yourself!
 But...”
 She looked him over quick while pretending *not* to, and blushed slightly.
 “Well, it would be a brave gal who took *you* on, that’s for sure.”

 Vemik gave her his friendliest fang-filled sideways snarl.
-“I can be very careful, *Till-*\ly!
+“I can be very careful, *Till*-ly!
 Also!
 Is very brave woman who visit other worlds!
-And let *cave-*\monkey take her, uh...hundred *meter* up into Ketta?”
+And let *cave*-monkey take her, uh...hundred *meter* up into Ketta?”

 She laughed.
 “Flattery will get you nowhere…” she said, but the wink she gave him said otherwise.